OfficeDev/Office-Add-in-samples/Samples/excel-shared-runtime-global-state/README.md

 ## Build and run the solution

-In the command prompt, run the command `npm run start`.
+1. In the command prompt, run the command `npm install`.
+2. Run the command `npm run start`.
 This starts the node server, and opens Excel on the desktop.

 If you're running Excel on the web or Mac, see the following articles for instructions on how to sideload:

 - [Sideload Office Add-ins in Office on the web for testing](https://docs.microsoft.com/office/dev/add-ins/testing/sideload-office-add-ins-for-testing)